-This keyboard is compatible with all major operating systems that support Bluetooth.
-You can choose between seven different LED colors for the backlight.
+Compatible with all major operating systems that support Bluetooth.
 There are two different brightness levels to save on battery life.
-The rechargeable battery can last up to six months between charges.
+The rechargeable battery can last up to 6 months between charges.

 Some buyers experienced some disconnecting and typing error issues, but the company is quick to send replacements.